Ferie/Front-end-coding-standards/Styles/styles.md

 ### NEVER USE INLINE STYLES

-When creating the markup, do not use inline styling because it would be very hard to override these styles in case you need to.
+When creating the markup, do not use inline styling because it would be very hard to override them when needed and any desired changes to styles have to be made in the HTML.
+Consequently, these styles cannot be reused, and the consistency of the styles will likely suffer.

+Instead of these styles we can use:
+- external style sheets,
+- classes to target elements that contain the styles.